Eco School

 Environment and Climate Emergency Declaration

-In September 2019, the Eco Warriors at Marlow C of E Infant School asked the Governors of the school to declare an environment and climate emergency on their behalf.
-The Eco Warriors and the rest of the children were concerned about the planet and, in line with the school's mission to be good citizens of the planet, they wanted to share in the responsibility of making a difference to the Earth and its future.
-This work has been continued by school Eco warriors since this declaration.
+In September 2019, the Eco Warriors at Marlow C of E Infant School asked the Governors of the school to declare an environmental and climate emergency on their behalf.
+The Eco Warriors and the rest of the children were concerned about the planet, and they wanted to share in the responsibility of making a difference to the Earth and its future.
+This work has been continued by school Eco Warriors since this declaration.

-As part of our school vision we aim to:
+As part of our school Christian vision, we aim to:

 Be good citizens of the planet